VCSTDN2024/imad5112-assignment-1-ST10474479-1/README.md

 During the development of this project, I encountered several challenges, including:

-1. **Challenge 1**: [Briefly describe a challenge you faced, e.g., "Implementing a complex feature like the login system."]
+1. **Challenge 1**: Had challenges with my background as it was not showing
-   - **Solution**: [How you solved the challenge, e.g., "I researched Firebase authentication and successfully integrated it into the app."]
+   - **Solution**: Had to like my xml file with my mainactivity

-2. **Challenge 2**: [Describe another challenge, e.g., "Debugging issues related to Gradle builds."]
+2. **Challenge 2**: Issue with my GitHubAction utilization
-   - **Solution**: [How you solved the challenge.]
+   - **Solution**: Was given a new code as the old one was outdated and the new one worked

 From these challenges, I learned important lessons in debugging, using version control, and automating build processes with GitHub Actions.